 Yeah, I’ll admit that I’m plenty cook-weary (I’m weary just thinking about all this!)
 Chances are you are, too.
 The thing about empty-nesting and not having to be tethered to the stove is that there are so many more opportunities to go out with your significant other and go to places like this Francisca Restaurant, or have a girl’s night out – both worth embracing!

 But eating out comes with its set of challenges, problems and enticements.
+For example, you might think it’s a lot more expensive but as long as you’re smart with where and how you eat then it doesn’t have to be.
+You can even get the AMEX Gold Card because it’s recommended by a lot of people if you’re going to be eating out more.
+With financial issues out of the way, there are other things you need to take into account when it comes to keeping it healthy.
 There’s a certain lack of control – no, not while you’re eating the meal (there might be that), but also in the kitchen.
 You’re not there to control ingredients like salt, butter and other things that can push a so-called healthy-sounding dish into the unhealthy category.

 And even if you’re eating at a restaurant chain – who, as required by the Affordable Care Act, must list calorie counts on their menus – consumer behavior hasn’t changed all that much.
 A review of 31 studies found that the overall impact was negligible (but the groups who did pay the most attention were women, dieters and upper-income diners; thankfully someone is listening.)
 So, how can you modify your eating behavior when you’re out at a restaurant?